KennethWussmann/panthora/docs/hosting/configuration.md

 # Configuration

 Configuration is done via Environment Variables on the Docker Container.
-Here you can find a list of all available settings.

 ## General